 This powerful gallery of poppy pictures shows how we remember.

 Sands of Iwo Jima (1949)

-It's not a real war movie unless John Wayne is gritting his teeth through the hell of battle.
-As World War II Sergeant Stryker, he pushes his men to extremes because that's the best way to save them.
-Misunderstood as brutal by the men he leads, Stryker's harshness is actually meant to keep them alive.
+As World War II Sergeant Stryker, John Wayne pushes his men to extremes because that’s the best way to save them.
+Misunderstood as brutal by the men he leads, Stryker’s harshness is actually meant to keep them alive.
 No slackers allowed.
-The tragic ending becomes even more moving when the men find Stryker's letter home to his son.
+The tragic ending of Sands of Iwo Jima becomes even more moving when the men find Stryker’s letter home to his son.
 The iconic flag-raising scene of the battle of Iwo Jima shows the glory of finally winning the battle, while never losing sight of the genuine sacrifice it took to get there.

 Brad Pitt leads a crew of Sherman tank soldiers during World War II in this brutal, haunting depiction of camaraderie during wartime.
 The men band together for heroic feats during scenes of intensely realistic tank warfare.
 Despite the action sequences, Fury‘s heart is with the men, their friendships, and the idea that they will do anything for each other.
 We watch a young, conscientious objector (Logan Lerman) join their team as a replacement.
 At first, he can’t pull the trigger, but we watch as he learns to shoot and kill, not only for his own survival, but to aid the men who fight alongside him.
 Fury‘s scenes of devastating violence bring the meaning of sacrifice to light.

 Next, check out these powerful Remembrance Day quotes to share on November 11.